SAP-samples/cloud-extension-ecc-business-process/README.md

 ![solution diagram](./documentation/images/Architecture.png)

 The Business Partner Validation application is developed using [SAP Cloud Application programming Model (CAP)](https://cap.cloud.sap/docs/) and runs on the SAP Business Technology platform, Cloud Foundry Environment.
-It consumes platform services like Enterprise Messaging, SAP HANA and Connectivity.
-The events generated in SAP ECC are inserted into the Enterprise messaging queue.
+It consumes platform services like  Event Mesh, SAP HANA and Connectivity.
+The events generated in SAP ECC are inserted into the  Event Mesh queue.
 The application running in Cloud Foundry polls the queue for these messages and inserts them into the HANA database.
 It uses SAP ECC REST API's to read Business Partner Data from SAP ECC system.
 It also updates the address and removes central block on the Business Partner once verified.

 ## Requirements
 * SAP ECC on premise system.
-* SAP Business Technology platform account with [Enterprise Messaging](https://help.sap.com/viewer/product/SAP_ENTERPRISE_MESSAGING/Cloud/en-US) service.
-The 'default' plan for Enterprise Messaging service is required.
+* SAP Business Technology platform account with [Event Mesh](https://help.sap.com/viewer/product/SAP_ENTERPRISE_MESSAGING/Cloud/en-US) service.
+The 'default' plan for Event Mesh service is required.

 ### For local development you would require the following:
 * [Node js](https://nodejs.org/en/download/)